Distances between operators acting on different Hilbert spaces

 \begin{remark}[sharpness of estimate isometric versus quasi-unitary distance] We doubt that the estimate $\dIso(R_1,R_2) \le \sqrt 3 \dQUE(R_1,R_2)$ is sharp, but we do not have a better estimate.
 We only have a lower bound on the ratio $\dIso(R_1,R_2)/\dQUE(R_1,R_2)$ for some concrete $R_1$ and $R_2$, namely $\sqrt 2$ (see \Sec{examples} and \Cor{at.least.sqrt2}).
 Calculating $\dQUE(R_1,R_2)$ even for simple operators $R_1$ and $R_2$ seems to be rather complicated in general cases due to its generality.
 Probably some estimates for variants of $\dQUE$ provided in a forthcoming publication~\cite{post-zimmer:pre24c} might help.

-Ideally, we look for an equivalent variant $\dQUEvar$ of $\dQUE$ where we have equality, i.e., $\dQUEvar(R_1,R_2)=\dIso(R_1,R_2)$, but we are not sure whether such a variant exists.
-At least, \Prps{diso.mult.id}{dque.mult.id} show that with our choice of $\delta_J(R_1,R_2)$ in the definiton of $\dQUE$, this is not the case. \end{remark}
+Ideally, we look for an equivalent variant $\dQUEvar$ of $\dQUE$ for which we have $\dQUEvar(R_1,R_2)=\dIso(R_1,R_2)$, but we are not sure whether such a variant exists.
+At least, \Prps{diso.mult.id}{dque.mult.id} show that with our choice of $\delta_J(R_1,R_2)$ in the definition of $\dQUE$, this is not the case. \end{remark}

 \begin{remark}[Hausdorff distance of spectra versus quasi-unitary distance] For self-adjoint operators $R_n$ with $0 \in \essspec {R_n}$ ($n=1,2$), we conclude from \ThmS{main-1}{main-3} that